 General Form 1099-NEC and 1099-MISC Preparation Guidelines

-The following guidelines are derived from the instructions to Form 1099-NEC and Form 1099-MISC, which we encourage you to review.
+The following guidelines are derived from the instructions for Forms 1099-MISC and 1099-NEC, which we encourage you to review.

 Who Should (or Should Not) Receive a Form 1099-NEC or 1099-MISC?